As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

 16. Fenty Beauty Stunna Lip Paint in Uncensored V.S.
 Colourpop Ultra Satin Lip in Ambush

-The only difference between the two is in texture— the Fenty Beauty Stunna Lip Paint in Uncensored has a more soft matte finish, while the Colourpop Ultra Satin Lip in Ambush is more towards a satin, glossier finish.
+The only difference between the two is the texture— the Fenty Beauty Stunna Lip Paint in Uncensored has a more soft matte finish, while the Colourpop Ultra Satin Lip in Ambush gives a satin, glossier finish.

-Nevertheless, both shades are extremely alike, and both has great lasting power as well as hydration abilities.
+Nevertheless, both shades are extremely alike, and have great lasting power as well as hydration abilities.
 Score!

 The Fenty Beauty Stunna Lip Paint in Uncensored is available at all Sephora outlets and retails at SGD36.